 The work of public engagement and deliberative dialogue is only as strong as its facilitators.
-We look forward to connecting with new and experienced facilitators across the state who are interested in serving as a small group facilitator, learning skills and strategies for helping all voices to be heard, and networking with other NH citizens who are invested in proactive problem solving.
+New Hampshire Listens looks forward to connecting with new and experienced facilitators across the state who are interested in serving as a small group facilitator, learning skills and strategies for helping all voices to be heard, and networking with other NH citizens who are invested in proactive problem solving.
 Facilitators assist local communities as well as regional and statewide partners in the design and delivery of deliberative processes.
 We generally offer a small stipend to facilitators for statewide projects and tend to work with volunteers for local projects.

 Participate Train Record